khionu/Kettle/README.md

+Kettle has and will never, and does not condone third parties who do so, use defamation of other services or products to promote itself

+---

 Since Contigo ~~Thermos~~ is no longer being actively developed or not being developed __at all__ and servers are reduced to using SpongeForge for 1.12+ (Not SpongeVanilla, because spigot), this project is dedicated to renewing the ability for Minecraft servers to use native spigot ~~bukkit~~ plugins along with Forge mods.